sujunhao/deBWT/README.md

 [deBWT](http://www.ncbi.nlm.nih.gov/pubmed/27307614) (de Bruijn branch-based BWT constructor ) is a parallelizable [BWT](http://www.cs.jhu.edu/~langmea/resources/bwt_fm.pdf) constructing algorithm

-deBWT use de Bruijn graph to reduce the time consumed in repeat region when construct BWT Firstly, deBWT count the kmers exist in target string.
-Then it use kmers to construct the de Bruijn implicitly.
+deBWT uses de Bruijn graph to reduce the time consumed in the repeating regions when constructing BWT

+Firstly, deBWT counts the kmers existed on target string.

+Then it uses kmers to construct the de Bruijn implicitly.

 Then it uses the graph to construct BWT

 usage

 ```
-#should specific the target string and kmer length
+#should specify the target string and kmer length
 deBWT.sh file.fa kmer_len